lehner-lab/MoCHI/README.md

 You can run a standard MoCHI workflow using the command line tool or a custom analysis by taking advantage of the "pymochi" package in your own python script.

-MoCHI requires a table describing the measured phenotypes and how they relate to the underlying additive (biophysical) traits.
-The table should have the following 4 columns (see example file [here](pymochi/data/model_design_example.txt)):
+MoCHI requires a plain text model design file containing a table describing the measured phenotypes and how they relate to the underlying additive (biophysical) traits.
+The table should have the following 4 tab-separated columns (see example [here](pymochi/data/model_design_example.txt)):
- - *trait*: One or more additive trait names
+ - `trait`: One or more additive trait names
- - *transformation*: The shape of the global epistatic trend (Linear/ReLU/SiLU/Sigmoid/SumOfSigmoids/TwoStateFractionFolded/ThreeStateFractionBound)
+ - `transformation`: The shape of the global epistatic trend (Linear/ReLU/SiLU/Sigmoid/SumOfSigmoids/TwoStateFractionFolded/ThreeStateFractionBound)
- - *phenotype*: A unique phenotype name e.g. Abundance, Binding or Kinase Activity
+ - `phenotype`: A unique phenotype name e.g. Abundance, Binding or Kinase Activity
- - *file*: Path to DiMSum output (.RData) or plain text file with variant fitness and error estimates for the corresponding phenotype
+ - `file`: Path to DiMSum output (.RData) or plain text file with variant fitness and error estimates for the corresponding phenotype

 ## Option A: MoCHI command line tool

+Replace `MY_MODEL` with the path to your model design file (see example [here](pymochi/data/model_design_example.txt)).
 ```
-conda activate pymochi
-run_mochi.py --model_design model_design.txt
+run_mochi.py --model_design MY_MODEL
 ```

 Get help with additional command line parameters: